nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1a1.
 StoreMando shows an error message.

     * 1a2.
-StoreMando prompt the user for a correct location.
+StoreMando prompts the user for a correct location.

       Use case resumes at step 1.